 Trekking is a beautiful recreational activity that gives a taste of living in the wild.
-And Kunti Betta offers some exceptional trekking experience.
-With our travel guide, you will be well equipped to help plan each aspect of your trek.
+And Kunti Betta offers some exceptional trekking experiences.
+With our travel guide, you will be well-equipped to help plan each aspect of your trek.

 How To Reach Kunti Betta

 Kunti Betta from Bangalore (Bengaluru) is about 125 km.
 It is 25 km from Mandya and about 16 km from Srirangapatna.
 And Kunti Betta to Mysore (Mysuru) is about 33 km.
 Being well-connected by several means of transport, Kunti Betta is easily accessible.